andob/ActivityResultEventBus/COMPARISON.md

 }
 ```

 Sure, it looks okish now because the example is trivial.
 As the project grow, it will get harder and harder to mantain this serialization / deserialization code, request codes, result codes.
-Furthermore, the compile doesn't help you at all!!
-Because the intent serialization and deserialization is not compile time checked.
+Furthermore, the compiler doesn't help you at all!!

 The code also looks very verbose.
 Verbosity and boilerplate is evil on the long run, on big projects.
 We should write code as simple as possible.
-Because the project can always get a lot of features and can get very complicated, why shall we complicate doing trivial tasks?
+Because the project can always get a lot of features and can get very complicated, why shall we do trivial tasks using complicated approaches?

 The vanilla way is also not suitable for navigation flow logic.
 But this also applies to GreenRobot EventBus.
 We'll discuss this in the next section.